arumadri/master_thesis_ua/README.md

 ## Overview of files
 ### /data folder
 + `posteriors.Rda`, is dataframe which contains posterior distributions from Hodgson et al 2020.
-+ `uk_data_sum.RData`, is a dataframe which contains information on the population of England and Wales used for generating the initial states.
 + `states.csv`, is a dataframe which contains the generated initial states used in this study.
 The procedure is described in the /vignettes folder.
++ `uk_data_sum.RData`, is a dataframe which contains information on the population of England and Wales used for generating the initial states.

 ### /figs folder
-+ contains main and supplementary plots output of this study.
++ contains main and supplementary plots and tables.

 ### /parameter_sources folder
-+ contains source publication for costs, model and intervention parameters.
++ contains source publications for costs, model and intervention parameters.

 ### /functions folder
 + `RunInterventions.R`, contains all the funtions used for the analysis, generating tables and figures.